Key Takeaways

 The best b2b content-led growth strategy with no distribution is a document no one reads.

-Effective B2B content distribution runs across three layers:
+Effective B2B content distribution runs across three layers.

-The companies I work with that have cracked distribution treat it as a system, not a campaign.
-Every piece of content has a distribution plan before it’s written.
+The companies that have cracked distribution treat it as a system, not a campaign.
+Every piece of content has a distribution plan before it is written.
+For SEO-focused content, understanding bottom-of-funnel strategy matters particularly — the content that converts buyers already in decision mode.

 Stage 4: Conversion (Ongoing)